aarshkshah1992/ffi-app/ffi_how_to.md

 This server is essential because the Google Go Module Proxy does not accommodate custom domains, and GOPROXY in `direct` mode cannot retrieve modules directly from `https://fil.org` since the modules and pre-built assets will be hosted on GitHub.
 To address this, we need a redirection mechanism from `https://fil.org` to the appropriate GitHub URLs/assets.
 Fortunately, Go tooling is capable of handling 3XX redirects, allowing all module requests to `https://fil.org` to be redirected to the respective GitHub URLs/assets.
 This redirection ensures that the server incurs minimal ingress/egress/compute costs, functioning primarily as a redirecting proxy.

-**This server will have to serve the following APIs:** so that it implements the `GOPROXY` protocol See https://go.dev/ref/mod#goproxy-protocol for more details
+**This server will have to implement the following APIs** so that it implements the `GOPROXY` protocol See https://go.dev/ref/mod#goproxy-protocol for more details.

 1. GET https://fil.org/prebuilt-ffi-{GOOS}-{GOARCH}?go-get=1

-This API must respond with the following HTML which specifies the URL go tooling should fetch the module assets from:
+This API should return the HTML below, which informs the Go tooling of the server URL that implements the `GOPROXY` protocol for the prebuilt modules.

 ```html
 <meta name="go-import" content="fil.org/prebuilt-ffi-{GOOS}-{GOARCH} mod https://fil.org">